pramipexole dihydrochloride monohydrate

 The sensations vary from person to person and range from uncomfortable to irritating to painful.
 The symptoms usually occur when sitting or lying down - which often leads to problems falling or staying asleep.
 Sometimes the arms and body may be affected.
 Current evidence suggests that RLS may be due to faulty dopamine signals in certain areas of the brain.

-Sifrol contains the active ingredient pramipexole hydrochloride.
-Pramipexole hydrochloride belongs to a group of medicines known as dopamine agonists, which bind to dopamine receptors.
+Sifrol contains the active ingredient pramipexole dihydrochloride monohydrate.
+It belongs to a group of medicines known as dopamine agonists, which bind to dopamine receptors.
 It is believed that Sifrol works by having a similar effect as dopamine in the brain.

 Ask your doctor if you have any questions about why Sifrol has been prescribed for you.
-Your doctor may have prescribed Sifrol for another reason.
+Your doctor may have prescribed it for another reason.

 Sifrol is not addictive.